Relating graph auto-encoders to linear models

-In each layer of the network, a node in the graph updates its latent representation, aggregating feature information within its neighborhood, and learns a low-dimensional representation of the graph and its features.
+In each layer of the network, a node in the graph updates its latent representation, aggregating feature information within its neighbourhood, and learns a low-dimensional representation of the graph and its features.
 More precisely, in layer $l$, each node update is some function of the diffusion of the weighted features: $H^{(l+1)}= \psi(\tilde{A} H^{(l)} W^{(l)})$ with learnable weights $W^{(l)}$, (nonlinear) activation function $\psi$ and $H^{(0)}$ as the feature matrix $X$.
 The output of the GCN for each node in the graph is a $d$-dimensional vector representing this node's embedding.
-This representation can be used for downstream tasks such as node, graph classification, or regression. {\bf Graph auto-encoders.} Graph auto-encoders aim to learn a mapping of the graph input $(A, X)$ to an embedding $Z \in \R^{n \times d}$.
+This representation can be used for downstream tasks such as node or graph classification or regression. {\bf Graph auto-encoders.} Graph auto-encoders aim to learn a mapping of the graph input $(A, X)$ to an embedding $Z \in \R^{n \times d}$.
 This embedding is optimized such that, given a decoder, we can recover the adjacency matrix $A$ from the embedding.
-The encoder consists of a two-layer graph convolutional network with no output activation and hidden layer with size $h \in \Nat$; the decoder is a simple dot product:
+As visualized in Figure~\ref{fig:sketch}, the encoder consists of a two-layer graph convolutional network with no output activation and hidden layer with size $h \in \Nat$.
+The decoder is a simple dot product: